-Taking care of your personal hygiene needs after having your baby is important.
+It's important to take care of your personal hygiene after having a baby.
 Washing your hands frequently helps to stop germs from passing between you and your baby.

 Breastfeeding takes less effort than bottle-feeding when it comes to hygiene.
-This is because there is no need to wash bottles or sterilise items before making up feeds.
-Your milk also has infection-fighting properties, which helps protect your baby from illness.
+This is because there is no need to wash bottles or sterilise items.
+Your milk also has infection-fighting properties.
+This helps protect your baby from illness.
 But good hygiene is still important.

 Good hygiene while breastfeeding